The HVAC and HVAC/Refrigeration fields are growing, and there are not enough trained, skilled technicians to fill all the available positions.

 Start the program in the fall semester, and you will graduate the following spring ready to start a new, rewarding, and in-demand career.

-Employment of HVAC mechanics and installers is expected to grow 34 percent from 2010 to 2020, much faster than the average for all occupations.
-The growing number of sophisticated climate-control systems is also expected to increase demand for qualified HVAC technicians.
+Employment of HVAC and HVAC/R technicians is expected to grow 34 percent from 2010 to 2020, much faster than the average for all occupations.
+The growing number of sophisticated climate-control systems is also expected to increase demand for qualified techs.

 Climate-control systems generally need replacement after 10 to 15 years.
 A large number of recently constructed homes and commercial buildings will need replacement climate-control systems by 2020, spurring demand for technicians.